-How Jenna Dewan, Justin Theroux & More Celebs Returned to Social Media After Announcing Their High-Profile Splits
+How Irina Shayk, Adele & More Celebs Returned to Social Media After Announcing Their High-Profile Splits

 Lena Dunham

-Dunham and ex Jack Antonoff have had only nice things to say about each other since their breakup in January 2018.
+Dunham and ex Jack Antonoff broke up in January 2018.
 Dunham referenced their split in an Instagram post, one day after PEOPLE confirmed they had indeed parted ways after more than five years together.
 She posted the quote, “Starting over is the beautiful moment where you choose yourself first”, with the caption, “Forever love”.

 Brielle Biermann

-While her mom, Kim Zolciak-Biermann, was the one who spilled the beans on Brielle and baseball player Michael Kopech’s breakup, the 21-year-old star addressed life after love on her Instagram, days after the Real Housewives of Atlanta star’s Watch What Happens Live appearance in March 2018.
+While her mom, Kim Zolciak-Biermann, was the one who spilled the beans on Brielle and baseball player Michael Kopech’s breakup, the 22-year-old star addressed life after love on her Instagram, days after the Real Housewives of Atlanta star’s Watch What Happens Live appearance in March 2018.
 “If you look for perfection you will never be content,” she wrote.

 Amber Rose